jacobmeredith/swarm/README.md

 ## Usage
 ### Running a request from collection
-Set up a collection by creating a yaml file (e.g. collections/example.yaml) with the following format:
+Set up a collection by creating a yaml or json file (e.g. collections/example.yaml/json) with the following format:

+#### Yaml example
 ```yaml
 requests:
     GetGoogle: